cables-gl/cables_docs/md/5_writing_ops/dev_libraries/dev_libraries.md

 Pick a type for your library.
 If unsure, read on [below](#librarytypes).

-This is a great way to quickly test libraries in cables, there is a few caveats though:
+This is a great way to quickly test libraries in cables, there are a few caveats though:

 * If the library is no longer available at the given URL, your Op will no longer work.
 * Sometimes you will run into [CORS-Issues](../../4_export_embed/cors) that might not be fixable by you, if you do not control the "other side".